gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Supported Docker versions

-A Windows Server running GitLab Runner must be running a recent version of Docker because GitLab Runner uses Docker to detect what version of Windows Server is running.
+GitLab Runner uses Docker to detect what version of Windows Server is running.
+Hence, a Windows Server running GitLab Runner must be running a recent version of Docker.

-A known version of Docker that doesn't work with GitLab Runner is `Docker 17.06` since Docker does not identify the version of Windows Server resulting in the following error:
+A known version of Docker that doesn't work with GitLab Runner is `Docker 17.06`.
+Docker does not identify the version of Windows Server resulting in the following error:

 ```plaintext